jbx-protocol/juice-docs-v1/protocol/api/contracts/or-controllers/jbcontroller/write/distributereservedtokensof.md

   * `_projectId` is the ID of the project to which the reserved tokens belong.
   * `_memo` is a memo to pass along to the emitted event.
 * The function can be accessed externally by anyone.
-* The function cannot be accessed recursively or while other `nonReentrant` functions in this contract are in progress.
+* The function overrides a function definition from the [`IJBController`](../../../../interfaces/ijbcontroller.md) interface.
 * The function returns the amount of minted reserved tokens.

 ### Body